 The focus on marketing and sales within the New Zealand Diploma in Business (Level 5) will ensure you are equipped to provide insight into brand management, product design and influencers of buyer behaviour.
 This will allow you to advise, plan and execute marketing and sales strategies that will anticipate and enrich the customer experience.

+This course is offered with a flexible combination of online workshops and on-campus tutorials so you can plan your studies around work and other commitments.
 Domestic students have the option of studying this course fully online via TANZ eCampus

 Upon successfully completing the requirements you'll receive the award of: